shhossain/computer_science/README.md

 ## [Memory and Storage](Memory%20and%20Storage/readme.md)

 ### Memory
-The term _memory_ refers to the component within your computer allowing short-term data access.
+The term _memory_ refers to the component within your computer that allows short-term data access.
 You may recognize this component as DRAM or dynamic random-access memory.
 Your computer performs many operations by accessing data stored in its short-term memory.
 Some examples of such operations include editing a document, loading applications, and browsing the Internet.
 The speed and performance of your system depend on the amount of memory that is installed on your computer.

 If you have a desk and a filing cabinet, the desk represents your computer's memory.
 Items you need to use immediately are kept on your desk for easy access.
 However, not much can be stored on a desk due to its size limitations.